wukevin/ImageLabelUI/README.md

 Note that the program does not fill in the closed polygons in real time, but the saved files will be filled in.
 This is done for performance reasons.

 If you would like to start over, hit `d` to (iteratively) clear the last drawn outline.
 Alternatively, hit `D` to clear all drawn outlines.
+You can also hit `m` (for `m`inimap) to open a new small window that shows where you are globally in the current image.

 When you are finished, hit `ENTER` to save the mask.
 You will be prompted for a filename to save.